The Function of Architecture

-Shipping containers have a simple structure that encloses space yet is strong enough for fully-loaded ones to be eight to ten high.
+Shipping containers have a simple structure that encloses space yet is strong enough for fully-loaded ones to be stacked eight to ten high.
 They have structural redundancy because any one container may have to bear the load of eight to ten others above.
 They have no aesthetic redundancy.
 They are not algorithmic, parametric or programmatic.

 What they are is easily connected and stabilized vertically and horizontally by what’s called a twist lock.
 Special fittings fix base containers to decks of ships.
 Maximum staking is determined by the structural integrity of the lower containers and the bearing capacity of the ship’s deck.